 Lutein can be found in green leafy vegetables such as spinach and Kale.
 Lutein is one of more than 600 known naturally occurring carotenoids.
 Lutein was found to be present in a concentrated area of the macula, a small area of the retina responsible for central vision.

 Lutein provides nutritional support to your eyes and skin, the only parts of our body directly exposed to the outdoor environment.
-Simply put, lutein is an antioxidant that appears to quench or reduce harmful free radicals in the eyes and skin.
-With the conclusion of AREDS 2 it's also now proven to help your eyes against macular degeneration.
+Simply put, lutein is an antioxidant that may help to quench or reduce harmful free radicals in the eyes and skin.*

 Even if you eat a balanced diet, you’d need a large bowl of fresh spinach to get about 6 mg of lutein.
 Most Americans just don’t consume enough foods rich in lutein.
 That's why me make it easy for you by putting 10 mg of Lutein in each serving (1 soft gel) of Lipotriad Visionary!

 When combined with Lutein, Zeaxanthin may help to protect the eyes from harmful blue light induced photo-oxidative stress.* Zeaxanthin is also found in the macula of the eye, and is very scarce in a regular daily diet.
 It is also found in green leafy vegetables like spinach and Kale but in very low amounts which is why it's so important to take an Eye Vitamin that contains it.
 Visionary contains 2.5mg of Zeaxanthin in each serving.

 250mg of Fish Oil, (200mg Omega -3 Fatty Acids, 125mg DHA, 50mg EPA)